AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46519-product-count-categorylist-graphql-query-returns-zero-anchor-categories.md

 <u>Actual results</u>:

-If the parent category is an anchored category, then the products is shown as 0 for category level 2 and downwards.
+If the parent category is an anchored category, then the products are shown as 0 for category level 2 and downwards.

 ```
 {